top of page

 073.jpg

 You can sign up for a class via the schedule on our homepage!
 You can book your classes in advance - just remember to cancel your reservation if you know you will not be able to attend.
-To join a class you have to register on MOMOYOGA first and then you can start booking your cla When you click to book you will be redirected to pay, please do so as we do not accept payments at the studio.
+To join a class you have to register on MOMOYOGA first and then you can start booking your classes.
+When you click to book you will be redirected to choose a product and then to pay, please do so as we do not accept payments on location.
 Please make sure to reserve your spot beforehand - spaces are limited and we wish to maintain silence and a stress free space, thank you!

 The traditional way of practicing Ashtanga Yoga is in a class setting called 'Mysore’ or ‘Mysore style' this gives you the chance to practice the sequence at your own pace, with the assistance and guidance of a teacher who can help each student individually.
 Each student is taught individually according to their needs in a Mysore style class.

-Mysore classes currently take place 4 days a week: Monday, Tuesday and Thursday, Friday from 07:00 until 09:00
+Mysore classes take place 5 days a week:

-There is no Mysore class on Saturday, Sunday and on the days of the New Moon and Full Moon, click here for dates.
+There is no class on the days of the New Moon and Full Moon, click here for dates

 In Ashtanga Yoga Mysore style we follow a set of rules that we call the shala or Mysore Etiquette.
 When you come to practice in our Mysore room, we kindly ask you to follow these guidelines for your own good and for your fellow practitioners, thank you!
 Please make sure to also read the general + practical information page